mreznits/spectro-cloud/education-engineer/tutorial.md

 This tutorial demonstrated how you can use Kind and Kubernetes to create a local cluster and deploy an application.

-To learn how to use Spectro Cloud Palette to deploy a cluster to Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), see [Palette Getting Started](https://docs.spectrocloud.com/tutorials/getting-started/palette/).
+To learn how to use Spectro Cloud Palette to deploy a cluster to Amazon Web Services (AWS), Microsoft Azure, or Google Cloud Platform (GCP), see [Palette Getting Started](https://docs.spectrocloud.com/tutorials/getting-started/palette/).